 To describe activity systems with greater granularity, Leontiev (2009) employed the concepts of actions and operations, which together constitute a vertical hierarchy of activity structure.
 At the highest level, activity is driven by an overall motive, while actions represent smaller sub-goals necessary to achieve this broader objective.
 As we move down this hierarchy, we encounter a series of unconscious operations that are performed fluently during the execution of actions.
 See the figure below from (Daniels, 2001:87).

-Figure 3. x - hierarchical structure of activity (adpated from (Daniels, 2001:87))
+Figure 3. x - hierarchical structure of activity (adpated from Daniels, 2001:87)

 The concept of fluency is key to this study, making it essential to locate and describe the chains of operations and actions involved in the activity.
-Kuutti (Kuutti, 1995) articulates the transition from actions to operations as follows:
+Kuutti (1995) articulates the transition from actions to operations as follows:

-Initially each operation is a conscious action, consisting of both the orientation and execution phases, but when the corresponding model is good enough and the action has been practiced long enough, the orientation phase will fade and the action will be collapsed into an operation, which is much more fluent." [@kuutti_activity_1995]
+Initially each operation is a conscious action, consisting of both the orientation and execution phases, but when the corresponding model is good enough and the action has been practiced long enough, the orientation phase will fade and the action will be collapsed into an operation, which is much more fluent. [@kuutti_activity_1995]

 Additionally, activity systems can be viewed as nested within broader activity systems.
 For instance, the development and teaching of a series of lessons may occur within the larger activity of a school or university (Barab, Barnett, Yamagata-Lynch, et al., 2002; Lewin et al., 2018a).
 Therefore, the process of selecting which activity system to analyze in depth involves identifying an appropriate unit of analysis (Blunden, 2014).